PM urges young scientists to

 PM urges young scientists to "innovate, patent, produce and

 Prime Minister Narendra Modi on Friday called on young scientists of India to "Innovate, Patent, Produce and Prosper," and said these four steps would lead our country towards faster development.
-The Prime Minister also stressed on the need to transform the landscape of Indian science, technology and innovation.
+The Prime Minister also stressed on the need to transform the landscape of Indian science, technology and innovation, as he assured that the government will ensure the 'Ease of doing Science' and effectively using information technology to reduce red tape.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)